nimitzpro/artificial_intelligence/README.md

 $ cd artificial_intelligence
 ```

 2. Activate the virtual environment, as you did in (4) above.
 A classic error is to forget to do this.
+(M1 Mac people: you installed conda, and so you activate using the "conda activate" command.)

 3. Run Jupyter notebooks by typing:
 ```